First Year Programs

 Legal Skills (1L Class) – Required

 Legal Skills is a required first-year class.
-It consist of a workshop series designed to help students to develop the skills they need to succeed in first-year classes and beyond by actively practicing those skills, including critical thinking, legal analysis, and law school exam-taking skills.
+It consists of a workshop series designed to help students to develop the skills they need to succeed in first-year classes and beyond by actively practicing those skills, including critical thinking, legal analysis, and law school exam-taking skills.
 The class is graded pass/no-pass (P/NP).

-Students will attend a series of three mandatory Academic Success Workshops in the fall and again in the spring for one hour of academic credit.
+Students will attend a series of mandatory Academic Success Workshops in the fall and again in the spring for one hour of academic credit.

 1L Academic Success Workshops

 In addition to the legal skills, required workshops, there are first-year optional workshops targeted to specific critical skills such as time management, outlining, issue spotting, matching facts to legal rules and elements, the IRAC essay writing format, essay writing skills, and multiple choice strategies.
 The Academic Success team schedules multiple presentations of each workshop to accommodate all first-year schedules.
 Dates and times of the sessions will be provided to all students at the beginning of each semester.